Adrien-Bolognini/Javascript-RPG/READ_ME.txt

             Main idea of the project is learning how to use the Javascript code and implement & adapt & learn along with it.
             Inspiration are taken from old RPG GBC games and older such as the likes of Pokémon, Final Fantasy, Earthbound, Dragon Quest ect.

-                                                /!\ Note for the project /!\

-            If this project were to not reach all current set goals, it'll keep going until all of them are reach even after the deadline initially given is reached.

-           given deadline == 03/03/2022 11.59 AM

             Final goals :

             * Make the RPG work on tiles of 16px each